caleanunoah/database_app/README.md

 # library_database
 A milestone proj for Python :
 App used to store info about books.
-Data stored as json file (implemented) BUT PENDING.. switching to stored data using SQLite
+Data stored in SQLite database.